Nikhilsethi7668/canflyer/README_DEPLOY.md

 # Deployment Instructions

-This project has been dockerized for easy deployment.
+This project has been dockerized for easy deployment using a simple Node.js static server.

 ## Prerequisites